Pycomet-zz/escrow-service-bot/README.md

 <!-- PROBLEM SOLVED -->
 ## Problem Solved

-In an world where business is mostly done on the internet, customers are more unwilling to buy products from sellers they do not trust or have no personal reference to, knowing they could be mislead or scammed of their money with no trace for refunds.
+In the world we live in now, business is mostly done on the internet and customers are more unwilling to buy products from sellers they do not trust or have no personal reference to.
+Knowing they could be mislead or scammed of their money with no trace for refunds.

 This is a growing problem and my [Escrow Service Bot](https://github.com/Pycomet/EscrowService-Bot) is aimed at eradicating the problem, thereby giving large trade group owners and sellers more business.
 And, also giving buyers the confidence to purchase goods without risk involved.